 2.3) Avoid Thin Sections

 Thin sections inside mold are difficult to machine and require precise machining.
-Chances of failure in thin section during injection molding are very high.
-Therefore by avoiding thin sections mold price can be reduced.
+It also increases the probability of failure as well.
+Therefore by avoiding thin sections mold cost can be reduced.

 2.4) Part Feature Design